craig-dillabaugh/D-templates-tutorial/D-templates-tutorial.md

 { ... }
 ```

-Alas, two template parameters tuples do not make sense (see [Template Declarations](#template-declarations).
+Alas, two template parameters tuples do not make sense (see [Template Declarations](#template-declarations)).
 But it's not a dead-end.
 First, you could try to write:

 ```{.d}
 template(AB...)